 The admissions process, like all aspects of Project SEARCH, follows the criteria and protocol developed by the organization.
-Because Project SEARCH is a “braided” service model, the admissions committee includes representatives from DVRS and DDD as well as Y.A.L.E. staff, Jewish Family and Children’s Services and Kennedy Health.
+Because Project SEARCH is a “braided” service model, the admissions committee includes representatives from DVRS and DDD as well as Y.A.L.E. staff, Jewish Family and Children’s Services and Jefferson Health.

 The timeline for admissions and interviews is short.
 Therefore we are providing materials below to help districts determine students who may benefit from applying to Y.A.L.E.
 School for the Project SEARCH program.
 Approximately 10 students will be accepted in 2017.